becdetat/turtle2openscad/readme.md

 ## Logo language

-Only a very small subset of the Berkeley Logo dialect is included, concentrating on commands and syntax that support drawing (turtle commands).
+Only a very small, mangled subset of the [Berkeley Logo](https://people.eecs.berkeley.edu/~bh/usermanual) dialect is included, concentrating on commands and syntax that support drawing (turtle commands).

 - Command separators: newline and `;`
 - Single line comments: `# ...` and `// ...` (to end of line)